beginning of content

 Key facts

-• A transient ischaemic attack (TIA) happens when the blood supply to your brain is temporarily blocked.
+• A transient ischaemic attack (TIA) happens when the blood supply to your brain is blocked for a short time.

-• You should never ignore TIA symptoms.
-You have a high risk of having a stroke in the hours and days after a TIA, even if your symptoms go away.
+• You have a high risk of having a stroke in the hours and days after a TIA, even if your symptoms go away.

-• If you've had a TIA, talk to your doctor about treatment to reduce your risk of having a stroke in future.
+• If you've had a TIA, talk to your doctor about treatment to reduce your risk of having a stroke.

 What is a transient ischaemic attack (TIA)?